 You can set these limits with everything: socks, makeup, toys, even pantry items.
 Keep in mind, anything you end up throwing out because you haven’t used in six months to a year, you probably shouldn’t have purchased in the first place.
 If you know you can only use up one eyeliner or tube of mascara in a six-month period and the shelf life of mascara is six months, then why have multiples?

 I’ve taught my girls this same principle and it’s really changed trips to the store.
 We all think about buying stuff differently than we used to.
 If you only have room on the shelf for a few toys or books, then you might find you’re much more selective about swapping them out.
-Now my daughters make careful choices, knowing one item in means another item out.
+Now my daughters make careful choices, knowing if one item comes in, it means another item goes out.

 Choose Quality (Usually Over Quantity)

 Over the years, we’ve surrounded ourselves with cheaper items, which offer less longevity and durability.
 We see things as disposable and of little value.
 We have to continuously repurchase items because they literally “don’t make ‘em like they used to.”
 Items can now be imported cheaply from overseas.
 For example, the quality of clothing has steadily declined along with prices.
 Why pay $100 for a quality shirt that will last a year, when you could buy ten $10 shirts that will last a month each?